alessandrocomito/audiofakedetectorpro/README.md

 4. Set **Launch rows** to `32` (or `40` if using Lucida Console).
 5. Click **Save** in the bottom right corner.

 > ⚠️ **Important Notes:** Only modify the settings shown above.
 Do not change other options.
-Console Host stores settings per executable, while Windows Terminal stores settings per profile.
+Windows Terminal stores settings per profile.

 ---